peroxy/starsky-frontend/README.md

 - Frontend application at http://localhost:3000/,
 - API at http://localhost:8080/ and swagger-ui at http://localhost:8080/api/swagger-ui.html,
 - database at http://localhost:5432/.

+The `docker-compose.override.yml` file is used for development configuration.
+It will bind your local `starsky-frontend` folder as a docker volume to enable live-reload.

 ### Debugging
 You can run and debug the frontend locally using your favorite JavaScript IDE: